 The ISAT is independently administered by the Australian Council for Education Research (ACER).

-It is a three-hour, paper-based, multiple choice test designed to assess a candidate's intellectual skills and abilities.
-The purpose of ISAT is not so much to test one's knowledge of specific academic subjects, as to assess one's ability to understand and analyze material.
-ISAT questions typically require candidates to read and think about a passage of writing, to interpret graphical displays of information, to use mathematical relationships and to reason about tables of data.
+It is a three-hour, computer-based, multiple-choice test designed to assess a candidate's intellectual skills and abilities.
+The purpose of ISAT is not so much to test one's knowledge of specific academic subjects, as to assess one's ability to understand and analyze the test material.
+ISAT questions typically require candidates to read and think about a passage of writing, to interpret graphical displays of information, to use mathematical relationships, and to reason about tables of data.
 All the information required to answer questions is contained in the stimulus material.
 ISAT is administered as a computer-based test through Prometric Inc. centres around the world.

 For more information about the ISAT test, please visit the ACER ISAT website.